-The RCU contains detailed information about the system board, the ISA expansion cards installed in your computer, and the used and available resources.
+The RCU contains detailed information about the system board and the used and available resources.
 The options for the View additional system information menu category are:

-- Board Specifications
+- 1 Board Specifications

 - System Specifications

 - Used Resources

 - Available Resources

 The Used Resources and Available Resources options contain detailed information about resources such as IRQs, DMA channels, and I/O ports, which may be useful if you need to resolve a resource conflict.